NisanOZEL/Valvular-Heart-Disease-Detection-in-CAD-Dataset/README.md

-# Valvular Heart Disease Detection in CAD Dataset
+# 🫀Valvular Heart Disease Detection in CAD Dataset

-## Classification of Valvular Heart Disease Using Machine Learning Algorithms
+## 📝Classification of Valvular Heart Disease Using Machine Learning Algorithms

 In this study, I worked on the classification of Valvular Heart Disease (VHD) types using the **Classification of Coronary Artery Disease** dataset from Kaggle.
 The dataset was preprocessed to transform the VHD feature into four separate binary columns: